AILab-CVC/YOLO-World/README.md

 python image_demo.py path/to/config path/to/weights image/path/directory 'person,dog,cat' --topk 100 --threshold 0.005 --output-dir demo_outputs
 ```

+### Google Golab Notebook

+We sincerely thank [Onuralp](https://github.com/onuralpszr) for sharing the [Colab Demo](https://colab.research.google.com/drive/1F_7S5lSaFM06irBCZqjhbN7MpUXo6WwO?usp=sharing), you can have a try 😊！

 **Notes:**
 * The `image` can be a directory or a single image.
 * The `texts` can be a string of categories (noun phrases) which is separated by a comma.
 We also support `txt` file in which each line contains a category ( noun phrases).